 This comprehensive elective course is designed to give students a basic introduction to drama, theatre, and acting.
-This course is designed as a workshop where students will engage in the study of acting, performance, and the world of theatre.
+This course is designed as a workshop where students will engage in the study of acting, performance, and the world of theater.
 Students will perform and create characters through dramatic improvisation and acting exercises, and will study various methods and forms of acting as a means of promoting the development and integration of an actor's cognitive abilities.

-THEATRE ARTS II-IVYear5 creditsGRADES 10-12
+THEATRE ARTS II-IV Year 5 credits GRADES 10-12